Chan Po-ying

 Chan Po-ying (陳寶瑩) is a Hong Kong left-wing activist and the final chairperson of League of Social Democrats.
-She was described as one of the remaining opposition voices in the city following national security crackdown which forced her to disband the last active pro-democracy party in Hong Kong.
+She was described as one of the remaining opposition voices in the city following the national security crackdown which forced her to disband the last active pro-democracy party in Hong Kong.

 Early activism

 Born in British Hong Kong to a family migrated from China, Chan Po-ying came of age during the emerging social movements, such as Vietnam War protests, civil rights movement, and women's suffrage movement, and heavily influenced her views.
 Chan joined the Trotskyist party Revolutionary Marxist League in around 1975 and met Leung Kwok-hung, then a member.
 Her father disowned her for participating in politics, forcing Chan to work in garment factory for four years in her 20s.
 In the early 1980s, she attempted to form a union of garment workers but failed.
 In 1984 she helped forming the Association for the Advancement of Feminism, before studying social work in university at 30.
 Chan is also dedicated to advocate labour rights and rights of women and poor, and supported the victims of domestic violence or sexual assault.
 She became a well-known figure in protests that support left-wing and grassroots groups.